UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 Notes:

-From Chapter 6, you might remember that you need to follow two steps if you'd like to use conda environments within JupyterLab.
+From Chapter 6, you might remember that you need to follow two steps if you'd like to use Conda environments within JupyterLab.
 That is:

 - Install `nb_conda_kernels` in your base environment by running